schpet/rails-webpacker-code-splitting/README.md

 ## Pushing to heroku

+Note: almost all the package.json dependencies are moved out of `devDependencies`, and into `dependencies` so that heroku is able to compile the app assets.

 Pushing this to heroku results in the buildpacks being in the wrong order.
 You can correct them, and make sure all the ENV vars are set, with the commands